ethan-morgan/IntroToProg-Python-Mod7/Assignment07.md

 the ‘try’ clause will push the user into the ‘except’ clause and inform the user input a number, not a string.

+Figure 2 and Figure 3 show the ‘Assignment07_ErrorHandling.py’ script running in PyCharm and Command OS/Shell respectively.
+The user initially input ‘Potato’ and the script passed back that the user needs to input a numeric value and not a string.
+As discussed previously, the try/except error handling was used to prevent the script from erroring out and giving the user the opportunity to input a numeric value to run through the script completely.

+Figure 2 'Assignment07_ErrorHandling.py' Script Running in PyCharm

+Figure 3 'Assignment07_ErrorHandling.py' Script Running in Command Shell/OS

+The external site link below was very good at describing how a ‘try/except’ statement is to be used in Python.

+Web Article Link: https://docs.python.org/3/tutorial/errors.html (External Site)

+This article was helpful because it gave a detailed description of how a ‘try/except’ statements runs through the code.
+I especially like the discussion about embedded ‘try/except’ statements.

 ## Pickling Script